 The industry guideline for bouldering padding thickness is 1in per maximum vertical fall height.
 If you have a 16ft fall height from the top of the boulder walls, we recommend 16in thick padding.
 Going thicker/thinner comes down to a few considerations, namely performance and durability.

 When it comes to performance, slowing down over a longer distance results in a lower impact on the climber, and a properly designed system will utilize 50-70% of the pad thickness to stop your fall in this gradual way.
 If you choose a thinner pad system, then the foam must be stiffer to ensure adequate support and avoid bottoming out the foam, resulting in a harder ‘catch.’

 Durability is the second consideration.
 If you go under the 1in per 1ft rule of thumb, the foam will take more of a beating simply because there’s less of it.
 As such, it wears out sooner.
 To counter this, you can increase the foam density and resiliency to achieve the longer lifespans of a thicker pad.
 This concept can also be applied to specific padding areas where high traffic is expected, like padded walkways, vertical walls, overlapping fall zones, etc.

 At Flashed, we can fine-tune areas to handle a wide range of scenarios through intelligent use of multiple layers, trained install technicians, and onsite flexibility and adaptability.

 - In the design phase, we provide AutoCAD drawings of the layout and design of the facility.

 - Under our padding system, we place a vapour barrier to protect against concrete sweating (especially relevant with new slab pours).

-Our bouldering padding systems are more than just a cover and foam layers, we have numerous unnoticeable aspects that set us apart.
+Our bouldering padding systems are more than just cover and foam layers.
+We have numerous unnoticeable aspects that set us apart.